v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize2-method.md

 ms.assetid: 93de56b6-4ae8-4cca-acdc-25a434623509
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 4087bdd82041152a9946a576e0eb96bf63f177c7
+ms.openlocfilehash: 041df959139a0be77f40d6aa5655ff15f93fb26f
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777281"
+ms.locfileid: "74427951"
 ---
 # <a name="isymunmanagedwriterinitialize2-method"></a>Metodo ISymUnmanagedWriter::Initialize2
-Imposta l'interfaccia di emissione dei metadati con il quale verrà associato questo writer e imposta il nome del file di output in cui verranno scritti i simboli di debug.
-Questo metodo consente inoltre di impostare la posizione finale del file di database (PDB) del programma.
+Sets the metadata emitter interface with which this writer will be associated, and sets the output file name to which the debugging symbols will be written.
+This method also lets you set the final location of the program database (PDB) file.

 ## <a name="syntax"></a>Sintassi